starknet-io/starknet.js/www/docs/guides/transition.md

 ## 🪦 R.I.P.
 BigNumbers

-Bignumber are very slow to process ; too slow for Starknet.js.
-They have been replaced by native bigint.
+bignumber.js library used before by Starknet.js was very slow.
+It has been replaced by the native JavaScript `BigInt` data type.

 ```typescript
 // v4